syncfusion-content/blazor-docs/blazor/common/how-to/add-blazor-component-on-existing-aspnet-core-mvc-app.md

     }
     ```

 10. Now, add the razor component in the `~/Views/Home/Index.cshtml` page using `component` tag helper.
-The `.razor` file name will be consider as a Razor component.
+The `.razor` file name will be considered as a Razor component.
 For example, the above SfGrid component is added on `~/Components/MyGrid.razor` file.

     ```cshtml
     @using AspCoreMvcApp.Components;